Housing and residence life regulations

 4. All personal property and trash must be removed from the room and building;

 5. University furniture must be reassembled.
-Beds should be returned to their upright positions; and
+Beds should be returned to their upright positions, and

 Late/Improper Checkout